TITLE 7 HEALTH

 C. Advisory board membership term: Each member of the advisory board shall serve a term of two years from the date of appointment by the secretary.
 No member may be removed prior to the expiration of his or her term without a showing of good cause by the secretary.

-D. Chairperson elect: The advisory board shall elect by majority vote cast of the eight member board a chairperson and an alternate.
+D. Chairperson elect: The advisory board shall elect by majority vote cast of the nine member board a chairperson and an alternate.
 The chairperson or alternate shall exercise all powers and duties prescribed or delegated under the act or this rule.

 (1) Public hearing responsibilities: The chairperson shall conduct a fair and impartial proceeding, assure that the facts are fully elicited and avoid delay.
 The chairperson shall have authority to take all measures necessary for the maintenance of order and for the efficient, fair and impartial resolution of issues arising during the public hearing proceedings or in any public meeting in which a quorum of the advisory board are present.